There is no WiFi at sea, but you will find a better connection.

 Sun and shade.

-The boat has both plenty of shade and sun spots.
-So you can sit/lay wherever you want and whatever suits your skin.
-We advise to use as little sunscreen as possible during the trip because of the underwater world (or possibly coral-friendly sunscreen).
-During snorkeling we recommend wearing a UV-resistant shirt and shorts/leggings.
+The boat has plenty of shaded and sunny spots, so you can sit or lie down wherever you want and whatever suits your skin type.
+We recommend using as little sunscreen as possible during the trip to protect the underwater world (or use coral-friendly sunscreen if necessary).
+When snorkeling, we recommend wearing a UV-resistant shirt and shorts or leggings if necessary.